How to SEARCH this FAQ section? đ

 Joined in 2024, the Berlin Half Marathon is part of the SH6 series and can be claimed from 2024.
 Read more in our Q&A document with the description of the changes from 2024.

 No, it doesn't count.
 Only specific races are part of the SuperHalfs series.
-These races are listed on the home page or in another FAQ above this one.
+These races are listed on the home page or in another FAQ on this page.

 The organisers reserve the right to evaluate potential candidates and to add additional races in the future.
 Or change or remove a race.